350+ Resume Keywords & How to Use Them

 Here are some tips to help your resume pass through applicant tracking systems (ATS) successfully:

-• Use relevant keywords: Using relevant keywords that match the job description and requirements is essential.
-Use the same language and terminology that the job description uses.
+• Use relevant keywords: It is essential to use relevant keywords that match the job description and requirements.

 • Customize your resume: Tailor your resume to match the specific requirements of the job and include relevant experience and skills.